 The cello plays even lower than the viola—a whole octave lower.
 To support its longer strings, the body and neck are more than twice as big as the viola, which is too big to support on one arm.
 Cellists sit down and rest the instrument upright against their bodies.
 They use the endpin and their knees to keep it in place.
 The endpin pops out of the bottom of the cello and sticks into the floor to balance the instrument.
 The bow is held in the right hand and drawn back and forth across the strings.
 Pitch is changed on the cello in the same motion as on the violin and viola.
 Modern orchestras can have as many as ten or twelve cellos to make up the section.

-The cello was invented as a very large version of the violin, back in the 1500s.
-About a hundred years later, a violin maker named Antonio Stradavari started making cellos that stood upright, like the modern cello.
+Back in the 1500s, the cello was invented as a very large version of the violin.
+About a hundred years later, a violin maker named Antonio Stradivari started making cellos that stood upright, like the modern cello.

 The cello has the largest range of notes from high to low of the stringed instruments.
-The body of the cello is made of wood, and is hollow so it can vibrate to create sound.
+The body of the cello is made of wood and is hollow so it can vibrate to amplify the sound of the strings.
 The shape of the body gives the cello its distinctive tone.
 The body of the cello is usually about 30 inches long.